isommie-web3-projects/nika-crowdfunding-dapp/README.md

 ```

 # License
-This project is licensed under the MIT License - see the LICENSE.md file for details.
+This project is licensed under Grandida License - see the LICENSE.md file for details.

-Grandida is a License partner.

 ### Attribution